Draconizations/LnzLive/GUIDE.md

 To see your changes, click `Apply Changes` or save with `CTRL+S`.
 Your imported files will appear under `Local Storage` in the file tree, where you can right-click to rename, create backups, or export as a `.lnz` text file.

+### Help!
+It crashes when I do X!

+LnzLive is a work in progress!
+Please make regular backups of your LNZ files.

+If you encounter a bug or have a suggestion, please raise an issue in the GitHub repository so it can be tracked and resolved.

 ## User Interface Overview

 Helpful tips will appear at the top of the screen about visual and text editing tools.